Vinpocetine in Dietary Supplements

-According to a report by NIH’s National Toxicology Program, dietary supplements containing vinpocetine are marketed for uses that include improvement of brain function, rapid weight loss and/or fat loss, increases in energy, and improvement in visual acuity, memory, and focus.
-Vinpocetine is also reportedly marketed for uses including the prevention of motion sickness and the treatment of menopausal symptoms, chronic fatigue syndrome, seizure disorders, and hearing and eye disorders.
-The FDA has not assessed whether vinpocetine is effective for any of these uses.
+According to a report by NIH’s National Toxicology Program, products containing vinpocetine are marketed for uses that include improvement of brain function, rapid weight loss and/or fat loss, increases in energy, and improvement in visual acuity, memory, and focus.
+Vinpocetine is also reportedly marketed for prevention of motion sickness and treatment of menopausal symptoms, chronic fatigue syndrome, seizure disorders, and hearing and eye disorders.
+FDA has not evaluated whether vinpocetine is effective for any of these uses.

 Vinpocetine is also known as:

 - Ethyl Apovincaminate